Show All Answers

 The Benefits Specialist will determine, according to their guidelines, if you meet the income and resource criteria.
 The Benefits Specialist must have a completed Medicaid application to do this and all of the requested verifications.
 The Benefits Specialist has up to 45 days from the date the Medicaid application is received into the Department of Family Services to review it and make a final determination.

-After contact is made with an assisted living facility that may have an opening, you may call your Social Worker and ask that the assessment is sent to the facility.
+After contact is made with an assisted living facility that may have an opening, you may call your Family Services Specialist and ask that the assessment is sent to the facility.

 It is your responsibility to contact assisted living facilities that you are interested in.
-Each assisted living facility usually requires a separate application in addition to the pre-screening packet completed by the Social Worker during the home visit.
+Each assisted living facility usually requires a separate application in addition to the pre-screening packet completed by the Family Services Specialist during the home visit.
 Personal visits to the facilities are always recommended.

 Extension Agreement